Personalized. Professional. Proven.

 Poison Ivy, Sumac & Oak FAQ

-Those nasty weeds—poison ivy, poison sumac and poison oak—are the single most common cause of allergic reactions in the United States.
-Each year 10 to 50 million Americans develop an allergic rash after contact with these poisonous plants.
+Poison ivy, poison sumac, and poison oak are common cause of allergic reactions in the United States.
+Each year 10 to 50 million Americans develop an allergic rash after contact with these plants.

-Poison ivy rash is an allergic contact rash (dermatitis) caused by contact with oil called urushiol (you-ROO-shee-ol).
-Urushiol is found in the sap of poison ivy, poison oak and poison sumac.
+Allergic contact rash (dermatitis) is caused by contact with oil called urushiol which is found in sap.
 It is a colorless or pale yellow oil that oozes from any cut or crushed part of the plant, including the roots, stems and leaves.
 After exposure to air, urushiol turns brownish-black, making it easier to spot.
 Contact with urushiol can occur in three ways:

 - Direct contact – touching the sap of the toxic plant.

 - Indirect contact – touching something to which urushiol has spread.
-The oil can stick to the fur of animals, to garden tools, to sports equipment, or to any object that has come into contact with a crushed or broken plant.
+The oil can stick to the fur of animals, garden tools, sports equipment, or any object that has come into contact with a crushed or broken plant.